Remote Access Information

 RGV Campus Students

-Registration for spring 2021 is going on now.
+Registration for fall 2022 is going on now.

 Freshmen and transfer students with less than 30 earned hours will need to meet with their academic adviser prior to completing registration.